 If you’re feeling hedonistic – go for some delicious cocktails on the old port!

-If you want a sense of accomplishment – climb the steps to the Agios Nikolaos Church and Clocktower.
+If you want a sense of accomplishment – in Skiathos Town you can climb the steps to the Agios Nikolaos Church and Clocktower.
 From the top you can see a panoramic view of the town and harbour.

 Reasons to feel optimistic – There are two fantastic animal charities on the island that have had an enormous impact on the health of the cats and dogs in recent years: